-All single honours Geography degree courses have been accredited by the Royal Geographical Society (with IBG).
+Our BA/BSc Geography, BA Human Geography and BSc Physical Geography courses have been accredited by the Royal Geographical Society (with IBG).
 Accredited degree courses contain a solid academic foundation in geographical knowledge and skills, and prepare graduates to address the needs of the world beyond higher education.
 The accreditation criteria require evidence that graduates from accredited courses meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.